openharmony/docs/en/application-dev/reference/apis/js-apis-data-preferences.md

 # Preferences

-Preferences provide capabilities for processing key-value (KV) data for applications and supports lightweight data persistence, modification, and query.
-Data is stored in KV pairs.
-Keys are of the string type, and values can be of the number, string, or Boolean type.
+Preferences provide capabilities for processing data in the form of key-value (KV) pairs and supports lightweight data persistence, modification, and query.
+In KV pairs, keys are of the string type, and values can be of the number, string, or Boolean type.

 > ![icon-note.gif](public_sys-resources/icon-note.gif) **NOTE**<br>